makebono/JavaDesignPatternPlayland/README.md

 indicates, this method deals with the invoking of methods in the interface you want to cover with a proxy.
 But you don't need to call this method by hand.

-How to use the your written proxy handler:
+How to use your written proxy handler:

     final Juicer juicer = new BonoJuicer();
     final ProxyService proxy = ProxyService.class.newInstance();